Reviews & Ratings

 Frequently Asked Questions

-Yes, the ThinkRider Tools app is available for firmware updates and calibration.
+Yes, the ThinkRider Tools app is available on app stores for firmware updates and calibration.

 What cranksets are compatible with this power meter?

-Is the spindle aluminum or steel in the aluminum crank version?
+Is the spindle aluminum or steel in the aluminum crankset version?

-What is the weight of the complete crankset?
+What is the weight of the complete system?

 References: #100891